thefrontside/microstates/README.md

 When was the last time you had fun working with state in JavaScript applications?
 For many, the answer is probably never because state management in JavaScript is an endless game of choosing from compromises.
 You can choose to go fully immutable and end up writing endless reducers.
 You can go mutable and everything magically becomes an observable.
 Or you can `setState` and loose the benefit of serialization and time travel debugging.

-Unlike the view layer, where most frameworks agree on some variation of React components, state management is alloot less certain.
+Unlike the view layer, where most frameworks agree on some variation of React components, state management is a lot less certain.
 It's less certain because none of the available tools strike the balance that React components introduced to the view layer.

 React components have a tiny API, they are functional, simple and extremely reusable.
 The tiny API gives you high productivity for little necessary knowledge.
 Functional components are predictable and easy to reason about.
 They are conceptually simple, but simplicity hides architecture that makes them performant.
 Their simplicity, predictability and isolation makes them composable and reusable.